 Because finding the right fit is so important, it’s critical that you do not just hire the first coach you talk to.
 Instead, we recommend you speak with at least 3, and ideally 4 or 5, to find the one who you’re going to feel the most comfortable working with over a period of several months.
 Almost all professional coaches offer a free, 15 or 20 minute consultation to help you determine if they are the right coach for you.

 If you’re fairly sure about what you’re looking for in a coach, you can find a list of hundreds of coaches with several specializations in Noomii’s directory of professional life coaches.
-However, if you’re not sure exactly who you should be coaching with, you can request a coach through our coach referral service.
+However, if you’re not sure exactly who you should be coaching with, you can request a coach through our Referral Program.
 With this service, you tell Noomii about your goals, background, and budget, and we send you a select list of compatible coaches to interview for your free consultations.
-See the latest coach requests.